-Multi- Structural
+3. Multi- Structural

-Student can understand several components but the understanding of each remains discreet.
-A number of connections are made but the significance of the whole is not determined.
+The student can understand several components, but the understanding of each remains discreet.
+A number of connections are made, but the significance of the whole is not determined.
 Ideas and concepts around an issue are disorganized and aren't related together.